SmartAAWallet/wallet-docs/docs/threshold_signature.md

 ## 3.2 Server

-- Nothing to do when generating key(it should)
+- Nothing to do when generating key(it must be so)

 # 4. Threshold Signature Generation
 The threshold signature generation process involves the following steps: